impress-org/give-receipt-attachments/readme.txt

 4. The settings for GiveWP Receipt Attachments that are displayed at the bottom of each GiveWP form edit screen.

 == Changelog ==

+= 1.1.2 (July 2020) =
+* Hotfix to prevent the add-on from indicating it needs a license key.

 = 1.1.1 (May 2020) =
 * Improved Form Settings icon and general appearance